kentcdodds/rtl-css-js/README.md

 ### CSS variables - `var()`

-Since it's impossible to know what the contents of a css variable are until the styles are actually calculated by the browser, any property value that includes css variables with `var()` will not be converted.
+Since it's impossible to know what the contents of a css variable are until the styles are actually calculated by the browser, any CSS variable contents will not be converted.

 ## Inspiration